multitudes/oldmultitudes.github.io/_posts/2010-04-09-Intro to ARKit with a simple Unity and Xcode tutorial.markdown

 Now drag the material called image to the image in the hierarchy.
 ![image](/assets/img/ARKittutorialscreenshots/14.32.51.png)

+The image selected as image trigger will be visible in the scene on the plane.

 This is how it looks like for me.
 You can rotate or change things in the inspector if you need...
 ![image](/assets/img/ARKittutorialscreenshots/14.34.33.png)